What is the rural-urban fringe?

-- There is a more pleasant environment with more open space – the amount of open space decreases with time as the extent of development increases, and so does the pleasant environment.
+- There is a more pleasant environment with more open space – the amount of open space decreases with time as the extent of development increases, and so does the friendly environment.

-The rural urban fringe is characterised by a mixture of land uses, most of which require large areas of land.
+The rural-urban fringe is characterized by a mixture of land uses, most of which require large areas of land.

 - Science and business parks

-- Retail parks and out of town shopping centres
+- Retail parks and out of town shopping centers

 - Office developments